 Two years after the 2009 shooting, Michelle was fitted with a facial prosthesis made of acrylic and silicone, which she helped design, and wears it when she goes out of the house.
 At home, she wears a bandanna.
 She raises her two young daughters in an addition to her parents’ home and finds it particularly painful not being able to see the girls as they grow.

 This ongoing project delves into issues that are inextricably linked to Michelle's drastically changed appearance.
 Beauty and identity; gun ownership and responsibility; the impact of trauma on children; forgiveness; and the costs of caring for people injured or disabled through gun violence.

 Michelle still struggles with the constant darkness and credits her faith, family and friends with helping her find joy.
 She has forgiven her ex-husband, who is still in his children’s lives.
-And through a spiritual gathering, she found a new romantic relationship, which is now a friendship.
+And through a spiritual gathering, she found a new romantic relationship.
 “What it comes down to is with God's help and everybody's help … I'm getting through the darkness.
 Because they are all my lights.”

 In 2002, the people of Endicott, NY, learned they had been living over a plume of toxic chemicals for decades.
 The main chemical, known as TCE, was traced back to the former IBM plant, which used it as a solvent to clean computer parts.
 IBM followed the “common industry procedure” of dumping chemical waste down drains and into the groundwater.
 After years of groundwater treatment, scientists found that the TCE was clinging to the soil underground and wafting up as vapor into the buildings above.